xcv-/ideavim/docs/README.txt

 UNIX/Linux

-Copy Vim.xml from the plugin to $HOME/.IntelliJIdea/config/keymaps.
+Copy Vim.xml from the plugin to $HOME/.IntelliJIdea50/config/keymaps.
 You will have to create the keymaps directory if it doesn't exist.

+Mac/OSX

+Copy Vim.xml from the plugin to ~/Library/Preferences/IntelliJIDEA50/keymaps.
+You will have to create the keymaps directory if it doesn't exist.

 Windows

 Copy Vim.xml from the plugin to
-C:\Documents and Settings\<user>\.IntelliJIdea\config\keymaps.
+C:\Documents and Settings\<user>\.IntelliJIdea50\config\keymaps.
 You will have to create the keymaps directory if it doesn't exist.

 Starting